Chapter 3301-83 Pupil Transportation

 (1) Whenever possible, the bus shall be clearly visible to the other motorists five hundred feet in both directions.

-(2) Whenever possible, turn-arounds should not be scheduled at intersections where the vehicle must cross a lane of traffic while backing.
+(2) Whenever possible, turn-arounds shall not be scheduled at intersections where the vehicle must cross a lane of traffic to back.

 (3) Four-way hazard lights shall be actuated unless prohibited by local ordinance.